ataraxao/drex/introduction.md

 # The Gravity Model: Aligning Price Signals in the Relationship Marketplace

 > **System Notice:** This is the open-source text version of *The Gravity Model*.
-For the canonical formatted version, future mechanism designs, and structural updates to the CWA, read the primary publication at **[Ataraxao on Substack](https://ataraxao.substack.com/p/the-gravity-model-aligning-price)**.
+For the canonical formatted version, future mechanism designs, and structural updates to the CWA, read the primary publication at **[ataraxao on Substack](https://ataraxao.substack.com/p/the-gravity-model-aligning-price)**.

 ## Executive Summary